n3tsphere/drupalcapwn/README.md

 A full update must be run with option `-fu` or `--full-update`.
 See chapter **`Database update interruption`**

 ### Disable automatic update check
-If database is up to date, automatic update check can be disabled with `-nu` option (Quick startup)
+If database is up to date, automatic update check can be disabled with `-nu` or `--no-update` option (Quick startup)
 ```
-$ ./drupalcapwn.py -nu
+$ python3 ./drupalcapwn.py -nu
-DrupAlCapwn v0.1 : Drupal Module Vulnerability Checker
+drupalcapwn v0.1 : Drupal Module Vulnerability Checker

 [+] Skipping update check